Alice Perrers: Influence on literature

-Perrers is thought to have served as the prototype for Geoffrey Chaucer' Wife of Bath in The Canterbury Tales.
-She was also a major patron of Chaucer.Her influence on literature may also have extended to William Langland's Lady Mede in Piers Plowman.
+Perrers is thought to have served as the prototype for Geoffrey Chaucer's Wife of Bath in The Canterbury Tales.
+She was also a major patron of Chaucer.
+Her influence on literature may also have extended to William Langland's Lady Mede in Piers Plowman.
+Langland describes Lady Meed wearing rings of purest "perreize", a word for precious stones possibly chosen to play on the surname Perrers.

 Ancestry

-As no birth certificate of Alice Perrers remains, many unfounded theories have arisen about her parentage.
+As no birth record of Alice Perrers remains, many unfounded theories have arisen about her parentage.
 The earliest tradition spoke of a lowly birth, either as a niece of William of Wykeham (1320/1324–1404), Bishop of Winchester and Lord Chancellor, or as the daughter of a weaver from Devon.
 According to contemporary chronicler Thomas Walsingham, she was "from the town of Henny" and "of low birth" as the daughter of a thatcher.
 Walsingham's account is often questioned because of his open hostility against the royal court and especially Perrers.
 Other evidence suggests that her birth surname was Salisbury and that she had at least one brother, John.

 Later traditions established a higher birth for her: it has been suggested that she was the daughter of John Perrers of Holt and wife of Sir Thomas of Narford, or the illegitimate daughter of an Earl of Warenne (most likely Richard Fitzalan, 1346–1397) by a member of the Narford family.
 Haldeen Braddy has argued that she was the second wife of William Chaumpaigne of London and stepmother of Cecilia Chaumpaigne, the woman in whose kidnapping or rape Geoffrey Chaucer might have played a role, but this has already been disproven by Martha Powell Harley.
 According to the Encyclopædia Britannica, she probably belonged to the Hertfordshire family of Perrers.
 This would likely make her the daughter of Sir Richard Perrers.

 Issue

-According to Charles Cawley, Perrers had three illegitimate children with King Edward III during the lifetime of Queen Philippa, thus between 1366 (when their relationship started) and 1369 (the queen's death):
+Perrers had three illegitimate children with King Edward III during the lifetime of Queen Philippa, thus between 1366 (when their relationship started) and 1369 (the queen's death):